 I love play.. symbolic, pretend, role-play, parallel, collaborative etc.. the list is endless and so is the fun!
 I love what play does to develop a child's imagination, engagement, team-work skills, coping, sensory processing, motor skills, problem-solving, decision-making, emotional maturity, social skills etc.. the list is once again endless.

 Today, I am going to talk about the importance of messy play.
 Not every adult or child is comfortable with this kind of play but it can be vitally important for your child's development so embrace it!
 Some children don't enjoy messy play when they have difficulties processing visual and tactile input.
 To learn more about sensory processing difficulties & sensory preferences, there are a series of videos availble on My OT University which you can access by clicking here.

-Children learn through play and exploring.
+Children learn through play and exploration of different sensory experiences.
 Messy play is just one aspect.
-However, some children don’t like touching new textures or mess.
+However, some children don’t like touching new textures or creating 'a mess'.
 You should never force your child into touching things that they don’t want too.
 Instead give your child opportunities to explore a variety of textures in their own time through a playful approach with no pressure.

 Let's say your child enjoys water play, then you could introduce some bubbles or paint in the water so the water turns a different colour.
-You can have some blobs of paint in the water that your child picks up.
-You can put different objects in the water such as toys, cooked or dry pasta, shaving foam, sequins etc. Try different textures objects that are around the house/school.
+You could put different objects in the water such as toys, cooked or dry pasta, shaving foam, sequins etc. Try incorporating different textured objects that are around the house/school.

 Some more fun ideas include:

-Sand play: start with using a spade, bucket, container, cars and gently encourage them to touch the sand with their hands.
+Sand play- start with using a spade, bucket, container, cars and gently encourage them to touch the sand with their hands.
 You can also add water, glitter, paint.
 Make sure to always have something closeby that you wipe your child's hand with if they display cues they are uncomfortable or becoming overwhelmed.
 Do this with a calm tone & relaxed body langauge so you can faciltate co-regulation.